d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 # Multi-fidelity Hyperparameter Optimization

-Most neural network models are pretty expensive to train even for a single hyperparameter configuration.
-In order to converge, we need to train for a substantial number of epochs.
-Without a massively parallel compute budget, random search will often be too slow to be of real use in practice.
-What can we do?
+Most neural network models are pretty expensive to train even for a single hyperparameter configuration. *CA: Can we give an example?* In order to converge, we need to train for a substantial number of epochs.
+Without a massively parallel compute budget, random search will often be too slow to be of real use in practice for modest to large size neural networks trained on massive data sets.

-If a configuration is a poor choice, do we really have to wait for many epochs until we know?
-Why not just evaluate configurations after a few epochs only, and stop the worst ones early?
+The question that springs to mind is the following: do we really have to wait for many epochs until we know if the configuration is a good one?
+Indeed, we could just evaluate configurations after a few epochs only, and stop the worst ones early.
 In this section, we will develop some competitive algorithms based on this **early stopping** idea.

 ## Early Stopping Hyperparameter Configurations

 In the Figure we depict the learning curves of neural networks with different hyperparameter configuration trained for the same number
 `max_epochs` of epochs.
-We can see that after a few epochs we are already able to visually distinguish between the well performing and the poorly performing configurations.
-However, the correlation is not perfect, and we might still require the full amount of epochs to identify the best performing configuration.
+We can see that after a few epochs we are already able to visually distinguish between the well-performing and the poorly performing ones.
+However, the ordering is not perfect, and we might still require the full amount of epochs to identify the best performing configuration.

 <!-- ![Learning curves of random hyperparameter configurations](../../img/samples_lc.pdf) -->